 Erasmus+ accessibility grant for students with special needs

 Students with special needs that go on exchange within the Erasmus+ program (i.e. to one of Hanken’s partner universities in another EU-country) may apply for an accessibility grant for the exchange period (in addition to the Erasmus grant that all Erasmus students get).
-Please read the information that the Centre for International Mobility CIMO has compiled about the accessibility grant within the frame of the Erasmus+ program.
+Please read the information that the Finnish National Agency for Education has compiled about the accessibility grant within the frame of the Erasmus+ program.

-Here you will find information about who is eligible to apply for the accessibility grant and how to apply.
-You will also find the application form, which is to be filled in both by you and by the International Coordinator at Hanken.
-It will then be sent by the International Coordinator from Hanken to CIMO, who makes the final decision about the approval/disapproval of the application.
+You will find information about who is eligible to apply for the accessibility grant, how to apply and a “Checklist for Exchange Students and Higher Education Institutions”.
+You will also find the application form, which is to be filled in both by you and by the International Coordinator.
+It will then be sent by the International Coordinator to the Finnish National Agency for Education, who makes the final decision about the approval/disapproval of the application.